-"This is the day the LORD has made" (Ps.
-118:24, NKJV).
-As you teach about creation, remember all God's "wonderful works to the children of men" (Ps.
-107:15, NKJV).
+Every day is a day the Lord has made (Ps.
+118:24).
+As you teach about creation, remember all God's wonderful works (Ps.
+107:15).
 Your love for the Creator and the wonders of His creation should be evident to your students.